 Low iron in the bloodstream can lead to a variety of problems, including iron deficiency anemia.
-As noted by the World Health Organization, anemia is the world's leading nutritional deficiency, affecting more than 30 percent of the world's population.
+As noted by the World Health Organization, anemia is on of the world's leading nutritional deficiencies, affecting more than 30 percent of the world's population.
+50 percent of all anemias are due to iron deficiency.
 Fortunately, low iron levels can usually be reversed with careful medical attention.

 Video of the Day

 Dietary sources of iron come in two forms.
 Heme iron occurs in animal products like red meat, liver, fish and poultry.
 Heme iron is the most easily absorbed type of iron, although it is much less common than non-heme iron, which is present in beans, lentils, spinach, tofu and raisins.
 Non-heme iron is also added to fortified foods like cereals, breads and oatmeal.
 Vitamin C improves the absorption of non-heme iron, whereas calcium, polyphenols, tannins and phytates can decrease absorption rates.
 For this reason, you should always eat foods that contain non-heme iron with foods that are high in vitamin C, like citrus fruits, bell peppers and Brussels sprouts.

 Supplemental Iron Sources